tlodge/databox-sdk-tutorial/tutorials/visualisations/trump/index.md

 ```

 Finally, there is a bit of a sting in the tail.
-All nodes in the sdk have associated data 'schemas' which allow nodes to know the format of data coming in or expected from their outputs.
-In order to use the data from the dbfunction, the **uibuilder** node will need to know the format of the message coming in.
+All nodes in the sdk have data 'schemas' which provide nodes with the format of data coming in to, or expected from, their outputs.
+In order to use the data from the dbfunction, the **uibuilder** node will need to know the schema of the message coming in.
 You'll see a final box in the dbfunction called 'output schema', where the details of the format of the output can be added.
 The sdk uses [json schema](http://json-schema.org/) to define messages.
 The messages coming from this node can be described in json-schema as:

 ```javascript
 {